cep21/circuit/README.md

 If the context passed into a circuit function ends, before the circuit can finish, it does not count the circuit as unhealthy.
-You can disable this behavior with the `IgnoreInterrputs` flag.
+You can disable this behavior with the `IgnoreInterrupts` flag.

 This example proves that terminating a circuit call early because the passed in context died does not, by default, count as an error on the circuit.
 It also demonstrates setting up internal stat collection by default for all